dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

       breadthFirst(crawl, os.Args[1:])
   }
 ```
-Let’s crawl the web starting from `https://golang.org`.
+Let's crawl the web starting from `https://golang.org`.
 Here are some of the resulting links:
 ```
   $ go build gopl.io/ch5/findlinks3
   $ ./findlinks3 https://golang.org